ramiro-igmun/DigitRecognition-Fullstack/readme.md

   * __Backend__

     The neural network architecture is built in plain Java, without the use of any additional libraries.
-On top of the Neural Network, I       have built a Rest API using Spring Boot with Spring Web.
+On top of the Neural Network, I have built a REST API using Spring Boot with Spring Web.

   * __Frontend__

     The front end is a single page application built using ReactJS.
-In addition to having an UI for the creation and training of a      Neural Network, it has a canvas that can get the handwritten digits entered by the user and send the data to the Backend for processing.
+In addition to having an UI for the creation and training of a
+    Neural Network, it has a canvas that can get the handwritten digits entered by the user and send the data to the Backend for processing.